What Are Antidepressants?

 Fibromyalgia is a chronic pain condition characterized by widespread musculoskeletal pain.
 Milnacipran has been approved for the treatment of fibromyalgia.

-Although not FDA-approved for the treatment of pain, tricyclic antidepressants (TCAs) have a large body of literature supporting their use in the treatment of chronic pain.
+Although not FDA-approved for the treatment of pain, tricyclic antidepressants (TCAs) have a large body of literature supporting their use for treating chronic pain.
 The TCA with the most support for its use in the treatment of chronic pain is amitriptyline (Elavil).

-The pain involved in the following medical conditions may be responsive to antidepressants:
+The pain involved in the following may be responsive to antidepressant drugs:

 - Diabetic peripheral neuropathic pain, which is nerve damage caused by diabetes